 Pediatric Interventional Radiology at Boston Children's Hospital performs more than 6,000 minimally invasive, image-guided procedures each year to diagnose and treat diseases in children.
 Our pediatric interventional radiologists are experts in doing interventions in babies and children of all ages.

-Interventional radiology can deliver treatment through catheters or tiny instruments inserted into small punctures or natural body openings with the aid of images made by computed tomography (CT), fluoroscopy (x-ray) or ultrasound.
+Interventional radiology can deliver treatment through catheters or tiny instruments inserted into small punctures or natural body openings with the aid of images made by computed tomography (CT scans), fluoroscopy (x-ray) or ultrasounds for children.
 It is routinely used to perform biopsies and to place shunts, feeding and drainage tubes, and peripherally inserted central catheters (PICCs).
 It can also be an alternative to surgery for serious medical conditions, such as vascular malformations, blood clots and kidney or liver abnormalities.